Freemorger/pacman-rs/README.md

 # pacman-rs
-## A pacman open-source copy on Rust
+## The pacman game open-source copy on Rust

 ### P.s i'm new to rust so may be dirty code